-This is a chance to get a first hand glimpse of the terrain they travelled through.
+This is a chance to get a first

+hand glimpse of the terrain they travelled through.
 However, the more time we spend at that northwestern end of the island, the less time there will be to explore what are to my mind even more tempting areas further south.
-Nearer departure time, once we know the full team, everyone's abilities and their aspirations, we will probably draw up a revised timetable.
+Either way, we will definitely at some stage liaise with Skip's party which will be operating from the other boat.
+Nearer departure time, I will probably draw up a revised timetable.
 But that will almost certainly be revised again once we get to South Georgia!

-- Aug 23 Arrive in Stanley and board the Pelagic vessel. - Aug 24Sail from Stanley - Aug 29 Likely arrival on South Georgia.
-Anchor at Elsehul at northwest end of island. - Aug 30 Visit seals and penguins on Elsehul beach.
+- Aug 29 Arrive in Stanley and board the Pelagic vessel. - Aug 31 Sail from Stanley. - Sept 5 Likely arrival on South Georgia.
+Anchor at Elsehul at northwest end of island. - Sept 6 Visit seals and penguins on Elsehul beach.
 Walk/skin up Hope valley to snow peaks and introductory skiing.